nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 ### Who is running?

-*Based on provisional notice of nominations posted by MSA 21/9/2023.
-As nominations provisionally ruled ineligible might end up valid, I am considering them as nominations for now.*
+*Updated 29/9/2023 based on finalised notice of nominations posted by MSA.
+Nominations ruled ineligible are excluded.*

 Three tickets have nominated candidates for the 2023 MSA election: Together, CHANGE!, Social Justice.